cerdmann/spring-boot-lab/README.md

     }
   }
   ```
-1. Open up a terminal window or command prompt and navigate to root of the folder you downloaded from Spring Initializer.
+1. Open up a terminal window or command prompt and navigate to root of the directory you downloaded from Spring Initializer.
 1. Depending on your operating system, perform one of the following to start the application:
   * Mac/Linux: ```./gradlew bootRun```
   * Windows: ```gradlew bootRun```
 1. The Spring Initializer sets the port to 8080.
 Therefore, visit: [localhost:8080](http://localhost:8080) to view the output from your endpoint.
 You should see: ```Greetings from the Spring Boot Starter App!```
 1. Now we are going to add Spring Boot Actuator for production-grade monitoring and information:
-  * Open up the *build.gradle* file found at the root of your *lab* folder
+  * Open up the *build.gradle* file found at the root of your *lab* directory
   * Under dependencies, add the Actuator dependency.
 When you are done, the section should look like this:

     ```